-Gain insight into the actual surgical process with an extensive interview conducted by Carol with a board certified neurosurgeon.
-Specific case studies are discussed focusing on kyphoplasty, vertebroplasy, artificial disk replacement, lumbar spine fusion and lumbar laminectomy for spinal stenosis.
+- Specific case studies are discussed focusing on kyphoplasty, vertebroplasty, artificial disk replacement, lumbar spine fusion and lumbar laminectomy for spinal stenosis

-Post Surgical Treatment of the Cervical and Lumbar Spine - This Course ANDPost Surgical Evaluation and Treatment of the Cervical and Lumbar Spine
+- This course provides additional information and compliments the course: Post Surgical Evaluation and Treatment of the Cervical and Lumbar Spine

 Responsible CME® - Testimonials